Optimized Dynamic Cache Instantiation and Accurate LRU Approximations under Time-varying Request Volume: System Description and Metrics

 \subsection{Cache Policies}

-We model what we term here ``request count window'' (RCW) caches.
-Objects are evicted from an RCW cache if not requested over a window consisting of the most recent $L$ requests, where $L$ is a parameter of the caching system.
-As we empirically demonstrate, the performance of an RCW cache closely approximates the performance of an LRU cache when the value of $L$ is set such that the average occupancy equals the size of the LRU cache.
+}{{\bf Cache Policies:}} We model what we term here ``request count window'' (RCW) caches.
+Objects are evicted from an RCW cache if not requested over a window consisting of the most recent $L$ requests, where $L$ is a \revthree{parameter of the caching system.}{system parameter.} As we empirically demonstrate, the performance of an RCW cache closely approximates the performance of an LRU cache when the value of $L$ is set such that the average occupancy equals the size of the LRU cache.

-Both indiscriminate, \emph{Cache on $1^{st}$ request}, and selective \emph{Cache on $k^{th}$ request} cache insertion policies are considered.
-For integer $k > 1$, the \emph{Cache on $k^{th}$ request} insertion policy that we consider requires that the system maintain some state information regarding uncached objects that have been requested at least once over a window consisting of the most recent $W$ requests, where $W$ is a policy parameter.
-Specifically, for each such ``caching candidate", a count of how many requests are made for the object while it is a caching candidate is maintained.
+Both indiscriminate, \emph{Cache on $1^{st}$ request}, and selective \emph{Cache on $k^{th}$ request} cache insertion policies are considered. \revthree{For integer $k > 1$, the \emph{Cache on $k^{th}$ request} insertion policy that we consider requires that}{For \emph{Cache on $k^{th}$ request} with $k 1$, we assume that} the system \revthree{maintain}{maintains} some state information regarding uncached objects that have been requested at least once over a window consisting of the most recent $W$ requests, where $W$ is a policy parameter.
+Specifically, for each such ``caching candidate", a count of how many requests are made for the object while it is a caching candidate is maintained. \revExt{Should this count reach $k$, the object is cached.
+Should no request be made to the object for $W$ requests, the object is removed as a caching candidate.
+In either case, if at some later point another request is made for the object while uncached (i.e., after eviction from the cache if it had been added), the object becomes a caching candidate again, with count initialized to one.}{When a request is received for an uncached object that was not already a caching candidate, the object becomes a caching candidate with count initialized to one.
 Should this count reach $k$, the object is cached.
-Should no request be made to the object for $W$ requests, the object is removed as a caching candidate.
-In either case, if at some later point another request is made for the object while uncached (i.e., after eviction from the cache if it had been added), the object becomes a caching candidate again, with count initialized to one.
+Should no request be made to the object for $W$ requests, the object is removed as a caching candidate.}

 \revrev{}{For the dynamic instantiation, we assume that the cloud provider returns an empty cache when (re)instantiated.
 This does not require us to make any assumption of the type of cache (e.g., in memory vs disk-based storage, type of VMs, etc.).
 However, we note that the cloud provider that is not able to rent out the resources to serve other workloads may decide to only shut down disks/memory to save energy and in some of these cases therefore potentially could return part of the cache in its original state.
 For such a case, our analysis provides a pessimistic performance bound.}